andrew/ultimate-awesome/README.md

 - [TreehouseShow](https://github.com/MHM5000/TreehouseShow) - TeamTreeHouse's Weekly show notes.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).
 - [awesome-low-level-programming-languages](https://github.com/robertmuth/awesome-low-level-programming-languages) - A curated list of low level programming languages (i.e. suitable for OS and game programming).
+- [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [Awesome-All-In-One-Image-Restoration](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration) - This is a summary of research on All-In-One Image/Video Restoration.
 There may be omissions.
 If anything is missing please get in touch with us.
 Our emails: liboyun.gm@gmail.com; gouyuanbiao@gmail.com; haiyuzhao.gm@gmail.com; wangwenxin.gm@gmail.com.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
-- [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
 - [awesome-odroid-go](https://github.com/chrisdiana/awesome-odroid-go) - 🕹 A collection of awesome ODROID-GO emulators, games & resources 👾.
 - [.github](https://github.com/italia/.github) - The organized list of awesome @italia projects.
 - [awesome-gnu-linux-gaming](https://github.com/LinuxCafeFederation/awesome-gnu-linux-gaming) - A curated list of awesome GNU/Linux tips & tricks, games, tools, and resources - Mirrored from: